anadubas/checkout/bagger-app/README.md

 ### To Do Note

-iImprove and create more tests
+Improve and create more tests